Combinatorial Pen Testing (or Consumer Surplus of Deferred-Acceptance Auctions): Introduction

 Online posted-price mechanisms are a special case of deferred-acceptance auctions.
 Online environments are ones where an irrevocable decision regarding choosing a pen needs to be taken before testing the next one.
 We consider the settings where the order of testing pens is adversarially chosen (the oblivious version, \textit{cf.} prophet inequalities, \citealp{CHMS10}) and where the algorithm can choose the order (the sequential version, \textit{cf.} correlation gap, \citealp{Yan11}).
 With our analysis of the optimal omniscient approximation $\apxcs$ and known bounds on the standard approximation $\apxda$ of online pricing mechanisms, the reduction framework yields better performance guarantees than the $O(\log n)$ bounds by \citet{QV23} by constant factors for these environments.
-For the special case where all ink levels are drawn IID, the bound on the omniscient approximation from the reduction framework is loose; instead, we give a pen testing algorithm with a multiplicative approximation ratio within an additive 1 of the lower bound of \citet{QV23}.